 ¶ Message Notification

-A page that is to be used as the page to notify the user of a new message.
-It will typically open the Message Display page on some user input action.
+A template that is to be used as the page to notify the user of a new message.
+It will typically open the Message Display template on some user input action.

 Parameters